trychlos/pwix-accounts-manager/README.md

-# pwix:accounts-list
+# pwix:accounts-manager

 ## What is it

-The list part of an accounts manager.
+A try to mutualize and factorize the most common part of a simple accounts management system:

+- defines the account schema and provides client and server check functions

+- provides components to list and edit accounts.

 ## Usage